Amiga Technical Resource

 9. Unplug the front LED panel connector.

-10. Lift the front edge of the motherboard up and out of the lower case.
+10. Lift the front edge of the main board up and out of the lower case.

 IMPORTANT!